What Are Proteins?

 Proteins are essential macronutrients that are found virtually everywhere in your body, including muscle, bones, skin, and nails.
 Body, tissue and cell regulation cannot happen without proteins.
-Proteins repair and make new cells, protect the organism from viruses and bacteria, and ensure proper growth.
+Proteins repair and make new cells, protect the body from viruses and bacteria, and ensure proper growth.

 Protein has a far-reaching effect on your body.
-It plays a major role in fortifying your bones, amping up your brain activity, repairing damaged tissue, relieving muscle soreness, curbing hunger.
+It plays a major role in fortifying your bones, amping up your brain activity, repairing damaged tissue, relieving muscle soreness, and curbing hunger.
 Upping the amount of protein you consume daily is the best evidence-backed method to improve muscle gains.
 It is your secret weapon when you’re trying to shed some flab, because protein galvanizes your metabolism.
 By incorporating more of it into your diet, you’re giving your immune system a leg-up.
 As a result, your bolstered immune response will shield you from contracting a virus or a disease.

 On average, you need 20-30 grams of proteins per meal.
 However, according to the U.S Department of Agriculture, the total amount of protein a person needs varies with age, gender, and level of physical activity (4).
 So, the recommendations vary as follows: